Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 Results you can expect
 -----------------------------------------------
-As long as your hardware as no bottlenecks, you can expect [this](https://www.youtube.com/watch?v=oHMOgV-8heM&t=82s) kind of performance.
+As long as your hardware as no bottlenecks, you can expect this kind of performance.
+[See video](https://www.youtube.com/watch?v=oHMOgV-8heM&t).